fpadovani/communicative_baby_dpo/README.md

 ## Training with DPO
-Using the `dpo_training.py` script, changing the dataset in input (either the huggingface_dpo_format.json or synthetic_dpo_format.json) I fine-tuned for 10 epochs the baseline model, saving checkpoints every 2000 steps.
+Using the `dpo_training.py` script, changing the dataset in input (either the huggingface_dpo_format.json or synthetic_dpo_format.json) we fine-tuned for 10 epochs the baseline model, saving checkpoints every 2000 steps.

 The fine-tuned models can be found here:
 - [CLAUSE-Bielefeld/communicative-baby-dpo](https://huggingface.co/CLAUSE-Bielefeld/communicative-baby-dpo)